The FIFO and LIFO accounting methods as well as the Weighted Average Cost method are three methods used when accounting for inventory.

 What happens if all your inventory looks the same, but they cost different amounts at different points in the year?
 How do you know which ones you sold, and which ones you have on hand right now?

-There are three inventory accounting methods used to calculate the cost of the goods that you sold as well as the value of the goods that you have on hand at the end of the period.
+There are three inventory accounting methods used to calculate the value of the goods you have on hand at the end of the period as well as the cost of the goods that you sold.

 The following example will illustrate these three methods: